Updated January 20, 2021

 Because all visitors are discouraged, meeting up with individuals who are not coming onto campus, even parents or other family members, should be carefully considered.
 All those traveling to the New Haven area are required to follow State of Connecticut travel requirements.
 All visitors, even family members, should practice social distancing and wear masks.

 - Yale Health Center: Open to all members and their enrolled family members.

 - On-campus housing locations: Open to building residents, including those who would otherwise be classified as visitors.

-For academic and research visitors, special exceptions may be requested by contacting the relevant school Health and Safety Leader.
+For short-term academic and research visitors, special exceptions may be requested by contacting the relevant school Health and Safety Leader.

 Scholars and Students Visiting for the Full Semester

 Scholars and students who are visiting campus for the full semester are allowed and are required to follow all university policies and public health guidelines.
 Those coming from any state other than New York, New Jersey, or Rhode Island or from another country are required to self-quarantine for 10 days or follow Yale testing requirements as described on Yale’s travel guidelines and restrictions page before coming to campus.